Complete Guide & Document Checklist

 Rent Agreement

-if rented premises - notarized or registered
+if rented premises - notarised or registered

 NOC from Owner